leelakrishna-cloud/rag-pdf-chatbot/README.md

 # RAG Chatbot (Medical + GenAI)

-This project implements a Retrieval-Augmented Generation (RAG) chatbot that answers questions from PDF documents using a local LLM.
+A Retrieval-Augmented Generation (RAG) chatbot using LangChain, ChromaDB, and a local LLM (BioMistral) to answer questions from PDF documents.
+This project demonstrates end-to-end document question answering using vector search and LLM-based generation.

 ## Features
 - Multi-document support (Medical + GenAI PDFs)